Are You Called to Public Leadership in the Church?

 As Lutheran Christians we believe that all the baptized are called to serve God in the church and the world.
 God gifts each of us — and calls us to serve in a wonderful variety of ways.

 Some of the baptized sense that God is calling them to a vocation of public leadership in the church.
 If you want to explore such a calling — or have sensed a nudging to explore the possibility, we are here to walk with you.
-First, please contact Mary Lund to schedule a conversation.
+First, please contact Peg Ihinger to schedule a conversation.

 We also invite you to explore the ELCA resources on vocational discernment.